Director's Special (film)

 Director's Special is a 2013 Indian Kannada-language satire film written and directed by Guruprasad.
 It stars a debutant Dhananjay along with Rangayana Raghu.
-Actress Pooja Gandhi made a special appearance in an item song.
 The storyline of the movie was also found in two more Kannada movies—Dasavala and Karodpathi.
 It was also reported that the concept of all these films could be traced back to the 1996 Spanish film Familia in which a lonely rich man hires actors to act as his family members on his birthday.